 - Do you need to take notes in digital form or require other functionalities as well: ELNs are more lab-oriented?
 Most of these enable the laboratory users to take notes, they just place them within proper position in the overall data structure.
 Once the users get to know the logic and the structure of the software, taking down notes can be intuitive.

-- Overall ease of use: It is recommended to use ELN that does not require complex integration or intensive training before you use them.
+- Overall ease of use: It is recommended to use Electronic Lab Notebook that does not require complex integration or intensive training before you use them.

 - Once the lab data is in ELN, it enables search options that allow the users to search through all the stored laboratory data: Finding data easily and displayed in a comprehensive manner.
 Advanced search is one of the best advantages of ELN.